 On the right and left sides of Courtland St. SB at Ellis St. in the heart of downtown Atlanta.

 Photos from the northern approach to Hartsfield-Jackson International.
-The first one looks east at the beginning of GA 10, with I-75/85 running north (left) to south (right), and the second one looks south on I-75/85 from the I-20 interchange.
-I just threw in 191 Peachtree Tower because I took it at the same time.
+The first one looks south on I-75/85 from the I-20 interchange, and I threw in 191 Peachtree Tower because I took it at the same time.
 It's the fourth tallest building in Atlanta, and despite its classic features was built only in 1990.
 I want to tell you about it because it took me a good 45 minutes to track down which building it was, which you'd think would be simple because it's so tall and interesting.